bcc2023/ShiftWell-Restaurant-Dashboard/wiki.md

 **Interdisciplinary Approach to Problem-Solving**:
 The project benefitted from an interdisciplinary approach, combining insights from data science, software engineering, and operational management to devise holistic solutions.
 This collaborative effort was crucial in overcoming some of the most challenging aspects of the project, such as integrating real-time data feeds into the predictive models.

-### Documentation
+### Documentation of some important design decisions
+Taking weather into consideration:
+The consideration of real time weather conditions is reflected in both the frontend and backend ,as we believe it is an integral part of information in decision making of restaurant management.
+In Frontend, the project team decided to incorporate a weather widget into the dashboard, despite no explicit requirement for such a feature in the initial project specifications.
+Understanding the significant impact of weather on visitor attendance, particularly in Sentosa, the widget was designed to provide real-time weather forecasts.
+This enables the restaurant manager to make informed decisions regarding staffing and operational adjustments based on anticipated weather conditions.
+In Backend, The backend team developed a custom weather data scraper.
+This scraper autonomously gathers weather data from selected meteorological services and input the information into their model for more accurate results.
+By integrating these features, the system not only meets the current needs but also prepares the platform for future scalability and functionality enhancements.

+Proactive Design Approach:
+Despite the absence of a specific requirement from the manager for an employee information database, the development team chose to implement a comprehensive employee management database.
+This decision was made to future-proof the system and extend its functionality, allowing for more robust operations such as detailed employee tracking, role management, and future scalability options.
+This proactive approach not only enhances the system's capabilities but also provides a foundation for potential feature expansions.

-**Comprehensive System Documentation**:
+Comprehensive System Documentation:
 The project's documentation is thorough and meticulously detailed.
 It covers every aspect of the system, from setup and configuration to user operation and maintenance.
 This documentation ensures that all users, regardless of their technical proficiency, can effectively interact with the system.

 **Code Documentation and Standards**:
 The source code is well-documented with comments and explanations that clarify the purpose and functionality of code blocks.
 Adherence to coding standards and best practices enhances the readability and maintainability of the code, facilitating easier updates and modifications.

 **User Manuals and Training Materials**:
-Detailed user manuals and training materials are provided, offering step-by-step guides on how to utilize the system’s features effectively.
+Detailed instructions to run code is available on GitHub, offering step-by-step guides on how to utilize the system’s features effectively.
 These materials are designed to help users quickly become proficient in navigating the dashboard and utilizing its various tools for decision-making.
+The data file and the entry point to input data file are clearly presented in the code directory and code file, enabling easy training with new data for future maintenance of the model.

 **Technical Specifications and API Documentation**:
 Technical specifications and API documentation are thoroughly written, providing developers and system integrators with the information needed to understand system interfaces and interactions.
 This documentation is crucial for ensuring successful integration with external systems and for future expansions of the system’s capabilities.